Lloyd L. Gaines

 Lloyd Lionel Gaines (born 1911 – disappeared March 19, 1939) was the plaintiff in Gaines v.
 Canada (1938), one of the most important early court cases in the 20th-century U.S. civil rights movement.
 After being denied admission to the University of Missouri School of Law because he was African American, and refusing the university's offer to pay for him to attend a neighboring state's law school that had no racial restriction, Gaines filed suit.
 The U.S. Supreme Court ultimately ruled in his favor, holding that the separate but equal doctrine required that Missouri either admit him or set up a separate law school for black students.

 The Missouri General Assembly chose the latter option.
 It authorized conversion of a former cosmetology school in St. Louis to establish the Lincoln University School of Law, to which other, mostly black, students were admitted.
 The National Association for the Advancement of Colored People (NAACP), which had supported Gaines's suit, planned to file another one challenging the adequacy of the new law school.
 While waiting for classes to begin, Gaines traveled between St. Louis, Kansas City and Chicago looking for work.
 He worked odd jobs and gave speeches before local NAACP chapters.
-One night in Chicago he left the fraternity house, where he was staying, to buy stamps, and never returned.
-He was never seen again by anyone who knew or recognized him and reported doing so.
+One night in Chicago he left the fraternity house where he was staying and never returned.
+He was never seen again by anyone who knew or recognized him.